 - Philautia described love of self.
 Like eros, philautia could be good, as in having healthy self-esteem and treating one’s self with kindness, or bad, as in being narcissistic.

-Valentine’s Day gives us a chance to celebrate the critical human experience of loving and of being loved across the spectrum of these various emotional attachments.
+Valentine’s Day gives us a chance to celebrate the critical human experience of loving and being loved across the spectrum of these various emotional attachments.

 The simple acts of loving kindness that we enact on Valentine’s Day can move passion towards a mature and life-giving relationship, express friendship, enhance family bonds, communicate our concern for others, and nurture a sense of self-worth.